ahmed-cmyk/InnovateSolutions/README.md

 - Created two separate js files for both student registration and employer registration page.
 - Added some live validation to the student registration page but it's still a work in progress.
 - Fixed a bug where the datepicker object did not appear.
 Naturally, I was the one who accidentally created this too.

+## 07/06/20 -10:00PM
+- Fixed the behavior of the alumni toggle.
+The right fields are disabled this time.
+    ### Known Problems:
+    - The program still requires that both emails are entered.
+Problem probably exits because of the way the database is structure i.e. there is probably a rule stating that these two fields must exist.